blowb/blowb-doc/install-internet-service-docker/owncloud.rst

 --------------

 You may adjust settings and add more ownCloud apps to your installation.
-The way to add a new app into your ownCloud installation is similar to adding the LDAP backend app as shown in :ref:`Use OwnCloud with LDAP`.
+The way to add a new app into your ownCloud installation is similar to adding the LDAP backend app as shown in :ref:`Use OwnCloud with OpenLDAP`.
 It is recommended to enable the `Calendar <https://doc.owncloud.org/server/8.0/user_manual/pim/calendar.html>`_ and `Contacts
 <https://doc.owncloud.org/server/8.1/user_manual/pim/contacts.html>`_ apps to synchronize your calendar and contacts.

 .. _OwnCloud: https://owncloud.org